 Everyone who responded to a study said that practicing is difficult!

 - At first, for the “Twinkler” stage, simply copy the lesson together with your child.
 (See note taking at lessons) Do this daily as well as you can, creating a routine for practicing and listening according to your household schedule.

 - Next, you may learn in lessons with your teacher four ways of practicing: Tonalization, Review, Preview and Repertoire.
 When it’s time, we will add two more ways to practice: reading and Improvisation.

-- Your next goal is to have practice patterns and listening routines well established in your household.
+- Your goal with each new school year is to have practice and listening routines well established in your household.
 Aim to become productive in each of the categories at home.
 Your musician will be a new learner every new season, so we try to be "right there" with them as they learn how to learn.